galiacheng/weblogic-aks-hci/README.md

 kubectl apply -f domain-on-pv/nfs-storage-class.yaml
 ```

 Create persistent volumn claim using the following configurations.
-You can find the sample config from [nfs-csi-pvc.yaml](domain-on-pv/nfs-csi-pvc.yaml)
+You can find the sample config from [nfs-csi-pvc.yaml](domain-on-pv/nfs-csi-pvc.yaml).
+Make sure the `storageClassName` is matched with the storage class created in the last step.

 ```YALM
 kind: PersistentVolumeClaim